Attribution Modeling Explained: Every Model, The Math, and What Actually Works in 2026

 A variant called W-shaped adds a third anchor point (typically lead creation): 30% / 30% / 30% for the three key moments, with the remaining 10% split among middle touchpoints.

-When it's useful: B2B marketing where both awareness (first touch) and conversion (last touch) matter.
-It acknowledges the full journey without treating all middle touches equally.
+When it's useful: B2B marketing where both the awareness (first touch) and the close (last touch) carry weight.
+It respects the whole journey without pretending every middle touch counts the same.

 Data-driven attribution (DDA)